nathanegraham/wp-rest-api-post-getter/README.md

 # Get WP Posts Using REST API and Javascript

+###Note
+For a full tutorial on how to use these files, I've added created a [detailed guide](http://www.digitalborn.org/display-wp-posts-rest-api/).

 ###Overview

 The files in this repository can be used to display posts using the WP REST API from a WordPress site on an external site.
 You can see a minimalist demo on this approach on [my site](http://nathanegraham.github.io/).